Diptonil/cloud-notes/dart/README.md

 ## Basic Pointers

 - It is a statically typed language with dynamic behavior support.
+- Marking a function or a method's return type as `void` is not necessary.
+It can be skipped.
 - Basic data types (keep it simple during programming):
     - `int`
     - `String`